Free standard shipping on all orders over $35

 Adding cacao to your diet may bring many benefits.
 You get to enjoy a tasty treat, of course, but eating cacao may also help you get your recommended intake of essential nutrients and may provide some of the health benefits described above.

 How you decide to eat cacao is up to you.
 We're big fans of consuming cacao in drink form; a delicious hot chocolate can be the perfect drink to start and end the day.
+You can even drink it to help a sore throat.
 But you could also add unsweetened cacao powder to a fruit bowl for a superfood morning breakfast, indulge in a little dark chocolate bar in the evening, or create your own cacao concoction.

 Just remember that processing may sometimes reduce the levels of some of the compounds that are thought to provide some of cacao's health benefits.